harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### How to Use Expressions or Variables in Repeat Looping Strategy?

-You can use <+<+execution.steps.ShellScript_1.output.outputVariables.ARRAY1>.split(",")> instead of <+execution.steps.ShellScript_1.output.outputVariables.ARRAY1> as part of the items to pass a dynamic array as an input to the looping strategy of the next step.
+To pass a dynamic array as an input to the looping strategy of the next step, you can replace <+execution.steps.ShellScript_1.output.outputVariables.ARRAY1> with <+<+execution.steps.ShellScript_1.output.outputVariables.ARRAY1>.split(",")>.
+This change allows you to split the array into individual items using a comma as the delimiter.